OfekMalul/weather_app_project_eks/README.md

 1. Github Account
 2. Snyk Account
 3. DockerHub Account
+4. Git installed on your local machine
-4. AWS Account
+5. AWS Account
-5. Working EKS Cluster
+6. Working EKS Cluster
-6. Deployed ArgoCD
+7. Deployed ArgoCD
-7. Helm Repository for Gitops
+8. Helm Repository for Gitops

-*** Please note that points 4 - 7 are not directly related to this repository but are essential for the overall functioning of the three repositories project. ***
+*** Please note that points 4 - 8 are not directly related to this repository but are essential for the overall functioning of the three repositories project. ***

 ## Setup Instructions